 The search engine is accent sensitive.
 If you enter "été" the search will find titles with "été".
 If you look for "ete" the search will only find titles with "ete".

 The search engine is programmed to ignore punctuation and special characters, except for &, @, $, %, ^, <, +, #, |, ~, !, /, =, >, [, ], _, }, ©, ®, ¢, £, ¤ and ¥.
 Punctuation is replaced by a space.
 For example, a search for the words "on-line" would find the words "on line", "on-line" and "On Line".
 Also a search for the word "R.I.P." would find the words "R.I.P.", "R I P" and "Q.R.I.P.L.E".

 Your query can also include wild cards (an asterisk (*) for a string of letters or numbers or a question mark (?) for a single letter or number) for more flexibility.
 Wildcards are useful for searching truncation and word stems (e.g. pharm* to retrieve pharmacy, Pharmaceuticals, etc.) or variant spellings (e.g. organi?ation to retrieve organization or organisation).

 You can modify the number of hits or results provided by the search.
 The results are ranked based on the hit count which is the number of times individual query words appear in the selected field(s).
 A hit count equal to the maximum number selected means other relevant documents may not have been picked up.
 To obtain all relevant documents, you should increase the maximum number or be more specific in your search criteria.

 Number of documents per page

-You can now hit the Search button or Reset the search criteria to the default settings and enter new search information.
+You can now hit the Search button or Clear the search criteria to the default settings and enter new search information.

-The results are displayed in a new window.
+The results are displayed in the current window.
 You may PRINT using your browser.
 Single-click on one of the result lines to view the details page for that copyright (application number, registration number, date registered, owner name and address, etc.).

 | Description of the Searchable and Other Fields |